maxalencar/java-spring-cloud-webflux-file-uploader/README.md

 ## CS Event Uploader
 **The CS Event Uploader**

-This project provides an API Gateway built on top of the Spring Ecosystem, including: Spring 5, Spring Boot 2 and Project Reactor.
 This project provides a reactive microservice inside Spring Cloud ecosystem, which contains such the elements like service discovery with Eureka, load balancing and API gateway using Spring Cloud Gateway (also based on WebFlux and Netty).

 ##### Getting Set Up